mighty-gerbils/gerbil/doc/guide/intro.md

 ```

-Further more, dynamic method calls with the `{...}` notation also expand dotted identifiers.
+Furthermore, dynamic method calls with the `{...}` notation also expand dotted identifiers.
 So `{obj.method 1 2 2}` is equivalent to `{method obj 1 2 3}`.

 Extending the example further: